Tacrolimus Analogue Set

 The biosynthetic gene clusters of Tacrolimus, Ascomycin and Rapamycin encode a typical type I polyketone synthase (PKS)-non-ribosomal peptide synthase (NRPS) system, which is responsible for the formation of the skeleton lactone ring structure.
 Tacrolimus, for example, is a twenty-three macrolide containing amide bonds catalyzed by three type I PKS (FkbA,FkbB, FkbC) and one NRPS (FkbP) .

-Pharmacological Mechanism of Tacrolimus
+Mechanism of action of Tacrolimus

 Tacrolimus is classical Calcineurin inhibitors (CAI), which belongs to the immunosuppressant characterized by Calcineurin inhibition.
 Tacrolimus binds intracellular binding protein (FKBP) to form a complex that inhibits T cell activation, TNF-α, IL-1β and IL-6 production, and T cell-dependent B cell proliferation by inhibiting Calcineurin and IL-2 transcription.
 The effect is similar to that of Cyclosporine.
 However, studies showed that Tacrolimus inhibits T cell activation more strongly and is more effective than cyclosporine in treating acute rejection.